-- Mix 1 egg with ½ cup of sugar, add ½ cup sour cream, 1 teaspoon baking soda mixed with 1 tablespoon vinegar, ½ cup flour and ¾ cups poppy seeds.
-Mix everything thoroughly until smooth and creamy, then pour out into the baking pan.
-Bake until a toothpick inserted in the middle comes out clean, about 15-20 minutes.
+- Whisk 2 eggs with a 1 cup of sugar, add 1 cup sour cream, 2 teaspoons baking soda mixed with 2 tablespoon vinegar, ½ cup flour and 1 cup poppy seeds thoroughly until smooth and creamy.
+Then, divide evenly between the two prepared pans.
+Bake until a toothpick inserted in the middle comes out clean, about 20 minutes.

-- Fourth layer - Follow the instructions in step 3, but replace poppy seeds with 2 tablespoons cocoa powder.
+- 3rd and 4th layer - Follow the instructions in step 3, but replace poppy seeds with 2 tablespoons cocoa powder.

-- **To cook sweetened condensed milk, take the paper label off, place it in a deep pot, cover with water so that the water covers the cans at least 2 inches.
+Remove the labels off the cans, place it in a deep pot and cover with water so that the water covers the cans at least 2 inches.
 Cover with lid and bring the water to boil.
-Cook on medium heat for 1.5 hours.
-Do not let the water evaporate and add hot water as necessary.
+Cook over medium heat for 1.5 hours.
+Do not let the water evaporate and add hot water as necessary to keep the cans submerged at all time.
 Take off the heat and cover with cold water until the cans are cool.

-- Cover the cake in this frosting and decorate to your liking.
+Cover the cake in the prepared whipped cream decorate to your liking.